a-ads/blog/content/blog/2021-06-27-the-maximum-allowed-max-cpm-is-100-000-now.md

 # Why is there even a limitation for "Max CPM"?

 It is a sanity check to protect our advertisers from misconfiguring their campaigns.
 A few months ago, we thought that an over $100 value could be there only by mistake.
-But since some advertisers are willing to pay more, we have been gradually increasing it (10x at a time).
+But since some advertisers are willing to pay more, we have been gradually increasing it, 10x at a time.